So be very careful to love the Lord your God. (Joshua 23:11)

 React: In the same way, love for God is something that must be guarded.
 It must be nurtured.
 Like Joshua said, “Be very careful to love the Lord your God.”
 It is a choice.
 I must chose to love Him.
 Every day when I wake up, I must reorient my life to His will.
 Love is also a command.
 Each and every one of us is ordered by God to love both Him and our neighbor.
 In both cases to accomplish this we need to openly embrace a passionate commitment for the object of our love that we will then nurture and grow down through time.
 If we are unwilling to commit to Him, then all we have is a form of infatuation.
 If we do not constantly and consistently nurture our love, even the deepest love will wither and die.
 So let us be very careful to love the Lord our God, and as an expression of that love, let us be abundantly pouring love out on our neighbors.

-God, help me to fall deeper in love with You.
-Then tomorrow, help me to fall deeper still.
+Help me today to go deeper in love with You.
+Then tomorrow, help me to go deeper still.
 Let my every step be one that leads me to becoming ever more in love with You.
 Help me to guard that love.
 Help me to cherish it.
 Help me to do those things that would continuously fan it into flame.
 Let Your love for me, and my love returned burn so bright that the world cannot help but notice.